Wednesday, 30 April 2025

 While by no means a terrible opening, Ellie's unpleasant nature annoyed the hell out of me.

-Also, nobody encountering a Stalker in 25 years is far-fetched to say the least.
+Also, nobody encountering a stalker in 25 years is far-fetched to say the least.

 Although that 'event' could easily happen next week, I think shit will be dragged out until number 3, with Gail possibly taking a swing.